Work at Height & Rescue Training

 Fall Line Industrial is dedicated to providing the industry with the highest quality rope access technicians.
 A rope technician must be able to simultaneously perform rope work safely in addition to completing tasks in

-hard to reach areas.
-Due to the demanding nature of the work, participants should be selected carefully prior to participating in a rope climbing training course.
+hard-to-reach areas.
+Due to the demanding nature of the work, participants should be selected carefully before participating in a rope climbing training course.

 - 18 years old is the minimum age requirement